-The project’s two-pronged approach has decreased the percentage of Tajik women who have reported experiencing violence from 64% to 33% and showed positive changes in the economic situation of the families.
+The project’s two-pronged approach has decreased the percentage of Tajik women who have reported experiencing violence from 64% to 33% and showed positive changes in their mental health, as well as the economic situation of their families.
 Women’s earnings increased 4-fold and there was a 10-fold increase in the proportion of women with any savings.

 I am so thankful to the project that helped us to increase our self-esteem and to improve our social status as a dignified family member and a useful person for society.

 "When we received a fund for buying the cow from the Zindagii Shoista project, we became very happy, as the cattle breeding made us busy and we began to spend our time properly.
 The sessions they also provided on business development, improvement of relationships, and family health made us more knowledgeable and confident."– Gulnoz